 - A pinch of white sesame seeds

-- Soak the chickpeas overnight, and then cook for about two hours, until soft.
+- Cook the chickpeas for about two hours, until soft.

 - Peel and chop the onions, and fry until browned.